Can I get a tax stamp and go?

 Frequently Asked Questions

-What causes an AR-15 rifle to go full auto unexpectedly?
+What causes an AR-style rifle to go full auto unexpectedly?

-An AR-15 rifle can go full auto unexpectedly due to improper trigger assembly.
-Common causes include the hammer spring being installed upside down or the sear spring being missing.
-These issues prevent the trigger from resetting correctly, allowing the hammer to follow the bolt carrier group.
+An AR-style rifle can go full auto due to improper trigger assembly.
+Common causes include the hammer spring being installed upside down or the sear spring being missing entirely, preventing the trigger mechanism from resetting correctly after each shot.

 Related News